Skip to main content

 What Is the National Databank?

-It’s a UK-wide initiative that provides free mobile data to people who can’t afford it, helping them get online and access essential services.
+It is a UK-wide initiative that provides free mobile data to people who cannot afford it, helping them get online and access essential services.

 Why Does Digital Inclusion Matter to Businesses?

 Without digital access, customers may struggle to use services, manage finances, or find support.
-Inclusion helps build stronger, more resilient communities.
+Inclusion helps build stronger, more resilient communities and reduces friction in everyday customer journeys.

 How Can My Organisation Support Digital Inclusion?

-You could partner with charities like Good Things Foundation, start data hub initiatives, or offer basic skills training through branches or online resources.
+You could partner with charities such as the Good Things Foundation, start data hub initiatives, or offer basic skills training through branches or online resources.

 Is Digital Exclusion Only an Issue for Older Adults?

-No. Research shows younger adults also feel excluded due to affordability, lack of skills, or digital confidence - particularly around managing money.
+No. Virgin Money and WPI research shows younger adults also face exclusion due to affordability, lack of skills, or low digital confidence, particularly around managing money.

 What Makes Inclusive Digital Design So Important?

-Designing with everyone in mind helps prevent friction, confusion, or exclusion.
-It creates intuitive journeys for users of all skill levels.
+Designing with different skill levels in mind helps prevent friction, confusion, or exclusion.
+It creates journeys that work for users who need support, alternative channels, or human help alongside digital tools.

 References